‘Life is because of the Gods; with their sacrifice, they gave us life, which nourishes life’

 The Interior of a Kondh House

 The land for cultivation is selected by Dani, the priest along with village elites.
 A particular patch of forest is used continuously for three years for shifting cultivation.
 Then it is left fallow for more than five years to allow rejuvenation of the forest growth.
-Cutting of trees in the patch is done in spring season by their respective family members and are left for some days to dry up.
-Care is taken while clearing forests; fruit bearing trees and trees having herbal medicinal property are not touched.
-Specific variety of seeds is stored for podu chasa, which are first sown and then hoed.
+Cutting of trees in the patch is done in the spring season by their respective family members and are left for some days to dry up.
+Care is taken while clearing forests; fruit-bearing trees and trees having herbal medicinal property is not touched.
+A specific variety of seeds is stored for podu chasa, which are first sown and then hoed.
 During weeding and flowering, certain archaic rituals are carried out to save the crop from natural calamity and infest of insects and locust.
-The harvest of crops usually takes place after performance of rituals and sacrifices to appease the spirits linked with agricultural operations as different crops get ready in different types.
+The harvest of crops usually takes place after the performance of rituals and sacrifices to appease the spirits linked with agricultural operations as different crops get ready in different types.

-In 19th century, when the Kondhs were first brought to light, their appearance and life was more archaic than what we find them today.
-Tattooing was largely practiced and the Kondhs used tattoo all over their bodies with artistic designs.
+In the 19th century, when the Kondhs were first brought to light, their appearance and life were more archaic than what we find them today.
+Tattooing was largely practised and the Kondhs used tattoo all over their bodies with artistic designs.